paradisepilot/gcp/image-builders/image-builder-001/README.md

-How to launch a Google Cloud Engine (GCE) instance, and install certain software tools on it using these scripts:
+How to create a Google Cloud Engine (GCE) instance, and install certain software tools on it using these scripts:
 =================================================================================================================

  *  At the Google cloudshell prompt, clone the following GitHub project: